rhymeswithvocal/digital-garden/_notes/scenes.md

 Eno offers the concept of scenius as a response to the myth of the Great Man, saying that as an art student he believed that certain painters were just transcendently brilliant, and that's why we know their names today.
 However, given a little bit of research, you find that most of the 'greats' were in constant conversation with lots of other artists and creatives, and this propelled them forward.

 Eno posits that scenius is the "intelligence of a whole."
 Rather than individuals being brilliant in their own right, their brilliance is [[synergy|synergistic]] with the minds around them.
+Great work creates more great work, creates even greater work.

 ### Eno (or perhaps a blog quoting him, it's unclear) gives some factors crucial to the "geography of scenius":
 - **Mutual appreciation** -- the simultaneous uplifting and goading on of friendly competition and supportive exploration